HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 **Analysis:** In addition to the HTTP Archive dataset, we use <a hreflang="en" href="https://github.com/nimeshgit/almanac-wasm-stats">almanac-wasm-stats</a> a tool to download and validate the WebAssembly modules identified from the HTTP Archive for local analysis.
 This tool extracts metadata from these downloaded files, allowing us to identify programming languages, libraries, and specific features used within the Wasm modules.

-- **Limitations:** Our tool `almanac-wasm-stats` focuses on static analysis of Wasm modules and does not execute them.
+**Limitations:** Our tool `almanac-wasm-stats` focuses on static analysis of Wasm modules and does not execute them.
 Therefore, we cannot capture dynamic behaviors or runtime features that may be present during actual execution in a browser or standalone environment.
 Additionally, some Wasm modules may be obfuscated or minified, which can limit our ability to accurately identify their characteristics.
 We have enhanced ([wasm-stats](https://github.com/HTTPArchive/wasm-stats)) and implemented below features in almanac-wasm-stats that helps in language usage analysis.

-  1. It can take inputs in **url and respective user-agent strings** that improves download task.
+  1. It can take inputs in url and respective user-agent strings that improves download task.
-  2. Accept huge number of input in the format of **BigQuery's JSONL result**.
+  2. Accept huge number of input in the format of BigQuery's JSONL result.
-  3. **Validate Wasm** and provide insights with Binary Toolkit that helps to improve stats (ref. wasm2wat)
+  3. Validate Wasm** and provide insights with Binary Toolkit that helps to improve stats (ref. wasm2wat)
-  4. **Run and Trace tasks activities concurrently** i.e. wasm file downloading, validating and populating stats.
+  4. Run and Trace tasks activities concurrently** i.e. wasm file downloading, validating and populating stats.
-  5. **Enhances language identifiers** for old rust implimentation ([wasm-stats](https://github.com/HTTPArchive/wasm-stats)) and added new languages : Scala, Dotnet/Mono, Go & TinyGo, TeaVM based languages, Kotlin; This reduces the language usage : "Unknown" numbers and improves language stats.
+  5. Enhances language identifiers for old rust implimentation ([wasm-stats](https://github.com/HTTPArchive/wasm-stats)) and added new languages : Scala, Dotnet/Mono, Go & TinyGo, TeaVM based languages, Kotlin; This reduces the language usage : "Unknown" numbers and improves language stats.
-  6. Produce **full Wasm language usage stats** along with validation and download failures.
+  6. Produce full Wasm language usage stats along with validation and download failures.
-  7. Tool's **plug-n-play architecture** that helps to introduce new stats with WebAssembly Toolkit / SDK  in JSON existing stats format for future enhancements.
+  7. Tool's *lug-n-play architecture that helps to introduce new stats with WebAssembly Toolkit / SDK  in JSON existing stats format for future enhancements.

 ## WebAssembly usage